AlexRmlt/ethicbot-rasa/data/nlu.md

 - Violating the companies policy of information security
 - Complying to the companies laws
 - Hiding information from a good friend
+- Using the dynamite means killing the pregnant woman

 ## intent:deny
 - No